Alfred L. Rives: Life

 Alfred Rives was the son of William Cabell Rives and Judith (Walker) Rives.
 His father, who was among the most distinguished citizens of Virginia, was the United States Minister to France; based in Paris where Alfred was born in 1830.
 The elder Rives would serve as a United States Senator before being posted on the same position again in 1848.

 Rives was taught by private tutors until fourteen years of age, then became a student of Concord Academy.
 At the age of sixteen he became a cadet at the Virginia Military Institute and graduated two years later in 1848, ranking sixth in a class of twenty-four.

 Being proficient in engineering, he determined to adopt that as a profession, and in the same year entered the University of Virginia, where he remained one session, then accompanied his father to France.
 After a year devoted to the study of mathematics and French, he successfully passed an examination for entrance in the Government Engineering School of France, the Ecole des ponts et Chaussees.
 After graduation in 1854, he was offered a position in the French Northern Railway Company but instead returned to the United States, where he served in the engineering corps of the Virginia Midland Railway.

 Later Rives accepted a civil engineering position in Washington D.C., teaming with Captain Montgomery C. Meigs of the United States Corps of Engineers.
 There he served a year as Assistant Engineer for the United States Capitol and various Post Office buildings.
-He was appointed engineer-in-charge in the Department of the Interior under President Frankling Pierce, to report upon the best location for a bridge across the Potomac River.
+He was appointed engineer-in-charge in the Department of the Interior under President Franklin Pierce, to report upon the best location for a bridge across the Potomac River.
 He presented details and estimates for the project in the 1857 "Congressional records".
 The report was favorably received, and Rives was selected to make calculations and estimates for this Cabin John bridge, which was built under his supervision.

 He returned to Virginia, his native state, upon its secession from the Union.
 Three days later he received the commission of captain of engineers from the state of Virginia, and was directed to report to Colonel Andrew Talcott, at that time chief engineer of the state.
 Rives was assigned to duty on the lower Virginia Peninsula, and upon the resignation of Colonel Talcott was soon made acting chief engineer of the state of Virginia.